Discus Fish Breeding Guide

 After they’ve spawned, the discus fish will defend their eggs, fanning the water with their fins to prevent fungus from growing.

-5. Decide Whether to Raise the Young Discus Alone or with the Parents.
+5. Decide Whether to Raise the Young Discus Alone or With the Parents.

-a.
-Raising Discus with Parents
+Raising Discus With Parents

 1. Keep an Eye on the Eggs